 5. Puri Rath Yatra: A Rath Yatra

-If you’re looking for festivals in July 2020 that help you learn both about the Indian religion and culture, then this 12-day long Jagannath Puri Rath Yatra is something you must definitely be a part of.
+If you’re looking for festivals in July 2021 that help you learn both about the Indian religion and culture, then this 12-day long Jagannath Puri Rath Yatra is something you must definitely be a part of.
 The exuberant festival celebrates the venturing out of Lord Jagannath along with and his elder brother Balabhadra & sister Subhadra off their abode in Puri’s Jagannath Temple.
 Amongst the most popular festivals in Odisha, this Yatra will also let you witness how chariots are made.
+This is also one of the grandest Indian festivals in July.

 Where: Jagannath Temple, Puri, Orissa